 The first three volumes of the popular international anthology in a single paperback — featuring 32 extraordinary women writers revealing their most intimate stories.
 This omnibus edition is feminist fiction at its most provocative.
 CONTRIBUTORS: Jessica Alexander, Tamara Faith Berger, Elizabeth Bolton, Emily June Brink, Suzanne Burns, Tina V. Cabrera, Catherine D’Avis, Emma Gibb, Petra Anne Hawk, Elna Holst, Eurydice Kamvyselli, Rachel Kendall, Marina Kris, Cody Kmoch, Lily Knol, Marina Kris, Mandy Lee, Karen Moller, Pamela Naruta, L T O’Rourke, Erin Pim, Val Prozorova, Marina Rubin, Maria Schurr, Aurora Seymour, Sophia Smith, Star Spider, Amy Summers, Tara Stillions Whitehead, L C Wilkinson, Rebecca Woolston, Elizabeth Yoo.

 This underground sensation surfaced under the title The Romance of Lust, or Early Experiences.
-It was published anonymously in four volumes during the years 1873–1876 by William Lazenby.
+It was published anonymously in four volumes by William Lazenby.
 This new, unexpurgated paperback edition includes all four original volumes — over 700 pages — designed for the modern reader and collectors of classic erotic literature.

-Featuring excerpts from the Classics of Passion series, Victorian Vice includes selections from some of the Victorian era’s most notorious works, such as the infamous underground journal The Pearl; Leopold von Sacher-Masoch’s startling novel Venus in Furs; “The New Pleasure” by Pierre Louÿs; as well as anonymous texts.
+Featuring excerpts from the Classics of Passion series, Victorian Vice includes selections from some of the Victorian era’s most notorious works: the infamous underground journal The Pearl; Leopold von Sacher-Masoch’s startling novel Venus in Furs; “The New Pleasure” by Pierre Louÿs; as well as raunchy anonymous texts.
 Victorian scholar Lawrence Hamilton has compiled this connoisseur’s sampler of literature’s “forbidden pleasures” — over two hundred pages of naughty nostalgia.

 “THIS MODERN CLASSIC DESERVES TO BE RANKED ALONGSIDE THE GREAT FRENCH EROTIC MASTERPIECES, STORY OF O AND THE IMAGE, AND VERY FEW OTHERS.
 NOT FOR THE FAINT-HEARTED OR THE NARROW-MINDED, THIS STORY OF LOVE, EXCESS, DEGRADATION, CRUELTY, TENDERNESS AND BEAUTY IS FOR ALL WOMEN WHOSE FANTASIES AND DESIRES EMBRACE THE INTENSELY EROTIC.” —DAWN AVRIL FITZROY